- Erythromelalgia is a rare skin condition that causes red, warm skin.

 - some diseases of the brain and nervous system

-To diagnose erythromelalgia, your doctor will need to know how it looks and feels during an attack.
+Your doctor will need to know how your skin looks and feels during an episode.
 It can help to take photos of your skin during a flare-up, to show your doctor.

-Your doctor might also ask you to put your feet or hands in warm water so they can see what happens.
+Your doctor might also ask you to put your feet or hands in warm water.
+This is so they can observe how your skin reacts.

 If you have erythromelalgia, you might be asked to have a blood test.
 This is to see if your erythromelalgia is caused by too many platelets or blood cells.

-If you have erythromelalgia, wearing loose clothing and not letting yourself get too hot can help prevent or reduce attacks.
+Wearing loose clothing and not letting yourself get too hot can also help prevent or reduce flares.

 - capsaicin cream

-Using cold water for long periods (such as in an ice bath) is not recommended as it can cause tissue damage and ulcers.
+Using cold water for long periods (such as in an ice bath) can cause tissue damage and ulcers (deep sores).

 What works for one person may not work for another.
 Treatments can also have risks and side effects.
 Talk to your doctor about what treatment might be best for you.